jnlewis/neo-dapp-tutorial/README.md

 Let’s understand the above diagram:

 1. **Mobile/Desktop/Web Apps**
-These componenets make up the UI layer which will interact with the API via HTTP requests.
+These components make up the UI layer which will interact with the API via HTTP requests.
 The front-end apps shown here are illustration on what components a Dapp can consist of.
-They and are not covered in the tutorial for the reason that front-end apps are not decentralised in nature and rely on the API to interact with the blockchain.
+They are not covered in the tutorial for the reason that front-end apps are not decentralized in nature and rely on the API to interact with the blockchain.
 Also, certain Dapps may not even have a UI.

 2. **App Web API**
 The API will expose the core functionality of our Dapp and is where most of the implementation will reside.
 Developing our Dapp as an API gives us the advantage of having support across front-end platforms and allow for easier maintenance.
 You can have your front-end on mobile, desktop or web and interact with the dapp API using conventional HTTP requests.
 In this tutorial, we’ll use ASP.NET Web API 2 to develop the API.
 You can use any language or framework you are familiar with once you learn the basic concepts of designing a Dapp.

 3. **Off-Chain Database**
 The off-chain database acts as a secondary low-cost storage to the blockchain.
 Off-chain data can be used for fast and cost-free retrieval, and also enables instant transaction commits while in waiting for blockchain commit.
-Note that the off-chain database is in no way replacing the blockchain - that would defeat the purpose of a dapp, which is to achieve decentralisation.
+Note that the off-chain database is in no way replacing the blockchain - that would defeat the purpose of a dapp, which is to achieve decentralization.
 For this tutorial, we'll use the same key-value storage used in Neo as our database; Google's open-source LevelDB.

 4. **Transaction Queue**